ArnaudHemmerle/JupyFluo/README.md

 ```
 expmt.fit_spectrums()
 ```
-b) When the fit is done, get the average results for 'noise' and 'fG' using the command:
+2.b) When the fit is done, get the average results for 'noise' and 'fG' using the command:
 ```
 print(np.mean(expmt.dparams_list['noise_list']))
 print(np.mean(expmt.dparams_list['fG_list']))
 ```
-c) Update the parameters 'noise' and 'fG' in the first cell:
+2.c) Update the parameters 'noise' and 'fG' in the first cell:
 ```
 dparams_fit['noise'] = 0.11135974573713625
 dparams_fit['fG'] = 1.4326013905627302